 The WIC and American Red Cross partnership was developed when the WIC program was initiated in the state of California in 1974.
 Red Cross nursing personnel were working with pregnant, inner city teens and saw that the administration of WIC services seemed like a perfect way to assist families in need.

 Today, WIC serves more than 1 in 2 children in California.
-In San Diego, our agency provides services to approximately 17,000 families each month at our 11 locations.
-We also support military families by providing WIC locations on or near military bases.
+In San Diego, our agency provides services to approximately 17,000 families each month through our five locations.
+We currently support all participants over the phone.
+We also support military families, many of whom qualify for WIC.
 WIC is available regardless of race, color, sex or national origin, and U.S. citizenship is not required to participate.